SQL Server Performance Tuning

 This is another tradeoff you can only evaluate with performance testing and monitoring.

-Indexes can significantly improve queries performance in the SQL server, but they may hamper the performance too.
+Indexes can significantly improve query performance in the SQL Server, but they may hamper the performance too.

 You probably shouldn’t have more than 5 indexes per table.
 However, achieving the right number of indexes will require testing and monitoring of your database.